Staleness Factors and Volatility Estimation at High Frequencies: Empirical Application

 \subsection{Application in Asset Pricing}

 The no-arbitrage pricing framework establishes a connection between the factors driving asset comovements and the cross-section of expected returns.
-In this study, we extend existing research by introducing a staleness factor to account for excess returns. \citet{pelger2020understanding} evaluates the pricing performance of four continuous high-frequency factors against the traditional Fama-French-Carhart factors.
+In this study, we extend existing research by introducing a staleness factor to help explain the cross-sectional variation in expected excess returns. \citet{pelger2020understanding} evaluates the pricing performance of four continuous high-frequency factors against the traditional Fama-French-Carhart factors.
 In this section, we compare the explanatory power of the staleness factor with both sets of factors.

 To effectively compare two sets of factors, we employ the generalized (canonical) correlation coefficient, following the approach of \citet{bai2006evaluating} and \citet{pelger2019large}.
 This measure quantifies the degree of alignment between the vector spaces spanned by two sets of factors.
 A coefficient of one indicates that the two factor matrices span the same subspace, while lower values reflect the highest achievable correlation between any linear combinations of the two sets.
-We also report canonical correlations between the staleness factors and the full stock-panel data, providing a measure of the extent to which the staleness factors capture common variation in asset returns.
+We also report canonical correlations between the staleness factors and the full panel of stock returns, providing a measure of the extent to which the staleness factors capture common variation in asset returns.

-Figure \ref{fig:Correlation} demonstrates that the staleness factors exhibit low canonical correlations with both the high-frequency continuous factors and the Fama-French-Carhart factors, none exceeding 0.15 in any month.
+Figure \ref{fig:Correlation} demonstrates that the staleness factors exhibit low canonical correlations with both the high-frequency continuous factors and the Fama-French-Carhart factors, all below 0.15 throughout the sample.
 In contrast, the staleness factors show strong correlations with the full stock-panel data.
 This finding suggests that the staleness factors capture unique information inherent in the stock panel that is not reflected in the continuous or Fama-French-Carhart factor sets.